zdu-strong/transparent-republic/republic-alliance/README.md

   + The Squad Commander holds absolute authority to direct combat operations.<br/>

-  + Oversight Commissioners do not participate in tactical command, their sole function is field oversight and evaluation.
+  + Oversight Commissioners do not participate in tactical command, their sole function is field oversight and evaluation.<br/>

 3. Post-Battle Reshuffle & Evaluation

-  + Upon completion of each combat deployment, two new officers will be dispatched to replace the two Oversight Commissioners.
+  + Upon completion of each combat deployment, two new officers will be dispatched to replace the two Oversight Commissioners.<br/>

   + All three officers must submit an evaluation of the initial Squad Commander.
-Each rating shall be recorded strictly as Positive, Negative, or Withheld.
+Each rating shall be recorded strictly as Positive, Negative, or Withheld.<br/>

 ## 8. Military Rotation